 Through an alienation in which my whole concrete time is spent labouring — that is, spent in its totality in production — I am alienated in my entirety […].
 My personhood is maintained only if the part of my particularity that is alienated from me is limited in time.
 [28]

 If in Elements personhood and personal freedom are conceived of and defined in terms of “life,” in the lectures they come to be evaluated in terms of concrete time spent labouring and living, as well as from the perspective of the whole activity and expression of man’s vital forces.
-Hegel’s analysis, far from restricting itself to “abstract mental labour,” clearly celebrates the historical struggle for freedom in similar terms to Capital’s celebration of the epic struggle for regulation and reduction of working hours.
+Hegel’s analysis, far from restricting itself to “abstract mental labour,” clearly celebrates the historical struggle for freedom in similar terms to Capital’s celebration of the epic struggle for the regulation and reduction of working hours.
 In Marx’s words, the worker organizes and struggles so as to not be reduced to mere labor-power “his whole life through,” so as not to suffer a further “shortening [of] his actual life-time.”
 [29] Capital reports and subscribes to the complaint that English workers make about the condition imposed on them: “the length of time of labour required under the present system is too great, and, far from leaving the worker time for rest and education, it plunges him into a condition of servitude but little better than slavery.”
 [30]

 Let us now leave Marx’s Capital and Hegel’s Rights to return to his Philosophy of History.
 In Hegel, the history of freedom is also the history of the progressive liberation of [material] labour from the shackles of slavery and servitude.
 In the despotic East almost everyone is a “servant [Knechte] for the construction of works of enormous scale,” [31] whereas in Greece, where the history of freedom properly begins, “the due satisfaction of particular needs is not yet comprised in the sphere of freedom but is relegated exclusively to a class of slaves.”
 [32] As we know, even in the contemporary world the unemployed or disabled worker, who risks death by starvation, is in a condition of substantial slavery.
 The history of freedom and liberation of [material] labor is therefore not yet over.